 May be propagated from divisions or from seed.
 If planting from seed, sow outdoors two weeks before the last frost, just beneath the soil surface (see Sowing Seeds Directly In the Garden).
 Seeds will germinate in 14-21 days.

-Tip: Chill delphinium seed for a 1-week period prior to planting to improve germination — stick them in the refrigerator.
-Learn How to Stratify Seeds and Improve Germination here.
+Tip: Chill delphinium seed for a 1-week period prior to planting to improve germination by putting them in the refrigerator.
+Read our article How to Stratify Seeds and Improve Germination here.

 If propagating by division, separate clumps every 2-4 years in early spring.
 Delphinium will benefit from the cool, wet weather and be well established before the heat of the summer kicks in.